Supermarine: Supermarine Spitfire

 In 1930, the Air Ministry began formulating the requirements for an advanced high-performance fighter which were spelled out in specification F.7/30, which was in turn issued in the autumn of 1931 to a number of aircraft manufacturers.
 Among them was Supermarine, who were keen to broaden its product range from seaplanes and flying boats.
 In response to the specification, Mitchell designed the Type 224, an all-metal monoplane design, with an open cockpit, un-braced cranked wing and fixed undercarriage.
 A single prototype was built and first flew in February 1934.
 Flight testing however identified that it had only average performance and so Supermarine received no production contract.

-Unhappy at how the Type 224 had turned out Mitchell as was his wont commenced in July 1934 designing what he hoped would be a much improved fighter, which was given the designation Type 300.
-It was much better streamlined than the Type 224, with a shorter wing, retractable undercarriage and an enclosed cockpit.
+Unhappy at how the Type 224 had turned out, in July 1934 Mitchell commenced designing what he hoped would be a much improved fighter, which was given the designation Type 300.
+It was much more streamlined than the Type 224, with a shorter wing, retractable undercarriage and an enclosed cockpit.
 Mitchell continued to evolve the design, striving for the maximum performance he could get from the engine and airframe combination.
 In November 1934 the design was further revised to accommodate the promising new Rolls-Royce PV.XII (PV-12) engine, which was later named the Merlin.
 The estimated performance of the new design was such that McLean approved in November 1934 expenditure on detailed design of a prototype, as he was confident that funding of a prototype was extremely likely from what was a supportive Air Ministry.
 Within a month of receiving the initial data, the Air Ministry issued specification F.37/34 to cover the construction of a prototype Type 300.

 Given the name Spitfire by the Vickers board, the prototype Type 300 when it first flew on 5 March 1936 at nearby Eastleigh airport marked a revolutionary advance for the RAF.
-The Air Ministry was so impressed that on 3 June 1936 it ordered 310.
+The Air Ministry was so impressed that on 3 June 1936 it ordered 310 of the fighter aircraft.

 The earlier Hawker Hurricane and the Spitfire were the mainstay of RAF Fighter Command fighter aircraft which fought off the Luftwaffe bombing raids with fighter escorts during the Battle of Britain in the summer of 1940.
 While the Hurricane was available in larger numbers and consequently played a larger role, the new Spitfire became adored by both the public and its pilots and became the aircraft associated with the battle.
 It went on to play a major part in the remainder of the war, in a number of variants and marks, and it was the only allied fighter aircraft to be in production through the entirety of the Second World War.

-It went out of service in 1954.
+The Spitfire went out of service in 1954.